GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 The practitioner credential for your AI framework.

-Reference CAIS in AI procurement, workforce strategy, and practitioner competence requirements — aligned with the frameworks you have already adopted.
+Reference GAISB certification in AI procurement, workforce strategy, and practitioner competence requirements — aligned with the frameworks you have already adopted.
 Every domain is citable, auditable, and publicly governed.

 Regulator Engagement →